 Before you travel through California, it will also be helpful to create a contingency plan in case of any emergency – especially an earthquake.

-If you’re in your car during an earthquake, the best thing to do is slow down until you can safely pull over.
+If you’re in your car or if you ride on a party bus while traveling from CA during an earthquake, the best thing to do is slow down until you can safely pull over.
 If you’re on a freeway or interstate, take the first safe exit that’s not an overpass or under one.
 You’re also going to want to avoid big trees, buildings, power lines, and bridges.
 If you’re in a heavily populated area, find the best possible spot that’s within your line of sight or relatively close.
 You don’t want to drive for long during an earthquake.

 You and your entire family should remain in the car with seat belts fastened until the earthquake is over.